pydicom/pydicom/dev/_sources/tutorials/contributing_docs.rst.txt

 (like inserting code blocks or a table of contents).
 Sphinx has a list of these `here <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html>`_.

-For more information on writing documentation for *pydicom*, see :doc:`writing documentation</guides/writing_documentation>`.

 Just like before, you should build and preview the updated page.
 When you're happy with the results move on to the next section.